Does Easy Do It?

 Summary of GDC99 Roundtable discussions held on March 16, 17, and 18, 1999

 After the participants briefly introduced themselves, I summarized the June 1998 Game Developer Soapbox column written by MIT Professor, Seymour Papert.
+(You can find the essay at this URL but you need to click on the "more" button and then find the essay on the right side.)
 Papert has two main points:

 In each roundtable discussion there was some debate as to whether, indeed, all games that kids like really are "educational" in the sense that something worthwhile is learned.
 There was a general consensus that many games not considered educational are so.
 Some claimed that even the worst games teach hand-eye coordination.
 Some argued that while important learning was taking place, it couldnt be marketed as such.

 An issue that came up frequently was that game players learn many useless fictional details.
 Some responded to this by saying that game designers should replace the details with ones that are educational.
 An example we discussed in one session was Wolf an adventure game where the player is a wolf.
 The more you know about wolves the better you can do in the game not by answering quiz questions but by acting out the knowledge.
 Other examples of this sort discussed were Civilization, Age of Empires, a chemistry game that was being exhibited as part of the Indie Game Festival, and Oregon Trail.
 It was claimed that a slice of reality can be very attractive and educational.
 But the slice needs to have broad appeal (e.g. wolves do, while marmots dont).
 In one of the sessions, we discussed the tradeoffs that ensue.
 For example, Age of Empires is largely historically accurate but accuracy was sacrificed when it conflicted with game play (e.g. making the different civilizations better balanced).
 An analogy with these kinds of games and historical novels was made.